ivan-berlocher/la-lyvanie/roman/book-english/chapter-14-conclusion.md

 ### 14.9 Toward an International Consortium of Trust (ICT)

+This work extends the architectural logic of the Web into the agentic era.

-Just as the **W3C** (World Wide Web Consortium) standardized the Web—HTML, CSS, HTTP, URIs—we now need an equivalent body for the age of intelligent agents.
+The **W3C** (World Wide Web Consortium) standardized the infrastructure for document exchange—HTML, CSS, HTTP, URIs.
+We now require equivalent infrastructure for autonomous coordination.

 **The W3C Model**: